real-itu/REAL_website/content/authors/Morten Roed Frederiksen/_index.md

 # Interests to show in About widget
 interests:
+- Context comprehension in robotics
-- socially assistive robots
+- Socially assistive robots
 - Human-robot interaction
-- Reinforcement Learning
+- Reinforcement learning
+- Synthetic emotions
-- context comprehension in robotics
+- Agentic LLM control architectures for robotics

 # Education to show in About widget
 education: